seltf/shape-game/CODEBASE_DOCUMENTATION.md

 ### Overview

 The game progresses through 20+ predefined difficulty levels with carefully designed wave patterns.
-Each level contains multiple waves of enemies that spawn at specific intervals, giving players time to react and strategize.
+Each level contains multiple waves of enemies that spawn at specific intervals, giving players time to react and strategize. **All wave enemy counts have been doubled to increase difficulty**, creating a more challenging progression.
 After completing all waves in a level, there's a 3-second rest period before advancing to the next level.

 ### How Wave Progression Works